 The National Iranian American Council says the proposal “would add nearly a decade in additional processing time for Iranians” and those from other underrepresented nations that do not reach the seven percent figure.

 Is It Fair?

-“It’s called a fairness bill – is it fair?” asks Las Vegas immigration attorney Margo Chernysheva, chair of the immigration law practice group at Fennemore Craig P.C. in Las Vegas.
+“It’s called a fairness bill – is it fair?” asks Las Vegas immigration attorney Margo Chernysheva, of MC Law Group in Las Vegas.
 “In my opinion,” says the attorney, “it depends on who you are talking to.”

 The number of employment-based green cards issued each year is 140,000.
 The present system, according to its proponents, allows the greatest diversity, because all nations are treated alike.